-Any pre-purchased tickets to the Eiffel Tower cannot be modified or exchanged.
+Most Eiffel Tower tickets cannot be modified or exchanged.
 Check the summary of purchase before confirming your transaction so you can choose the exact time-slot, date and entrance type (stairs or elevators).

 How long does it take to navigate the Eiffel Tower from the ground floor to the summit?

 A tour of the Eiffel Tower can take anywhere between 1½ to 2½ hours depending on the amount of time you take exploring each floor and the wait times.